"Well, yes."

 “That is all.”

-“Now I can see why it took you so long to come to a psychologist,” she muttered.
+“Now I can see why it took you so long to come to a psychologist,”

 “What?”